 The authors consider what, and who, are present in these encounter spaces and examine how pre-existing perceptions about differences in social identity, positionality and knowledge can affect engagement, equity and research outcomes.

-"You're not from 'round here, are you?": Class and accent as opportunity and obstacle in research encounters ~ Dr Sarah Marie Hall;
+'You're not from 'round here, are you?': Class, accent and dialect as opportunity and obstacle in research encounters ~ Sarah Marie Hall;

 Participants as experts in their own lives: researching in post- industrial, intergenerational and post- colonial space ~ Michael Richardson

 Encounter(ing) spaces and experts: negotiating stakeholder relations within infrastructure research ~ Ralitsa Hiteva

 Theorising transdisciplinary research encounters: energy and Illawarra, Australia ~ Gordon Waitt

 Nomadic positionings: a call for critical approaches to disability policy in Canada ~ Pamela Moss and Michael J. Prince

 Critic, advocate, enforcer: the multiple roles of academics in public policy ~ John Paul Catungal